tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of ValidationResponse, IssueResponse, MeasureResponse and AmendmentResponse classes as subtypes of the Response class with ReportConcept as its parent.](assertions.png)
 *The 4 `Response` types in the Framework - `ValidationResponse`, `IssueResponse`, `MeasureResponse` and `AmendmentResponse`.*

-Diagram of the composition of `Validation`, `Validation Method`, and `Validation Response` illustrating the `Data Quality Needs`, `Solutions`, and `Reports` layers of the Fitness for Use Framework, with the responsibilities of `bdqtest:` (solid lines), and implementations (dashed lines).
+Diagram of the composition of `Validation`, `Validation Method`, and `Validation Response` illustrating the `Data Quality Needs`, `Solutions`, and `Reports` layers of the Fitness For Use Framework, with the responsibilities of `bdqtest:` (solid lines), and implementations (dashed lines).

 ![Diagram of Validation, ValidationMethod, and ValidationResponse with related classes](bdqffdq_data_quality_needs_solutions_report_validation.svg)
 *Validation concepts in the Needs, Solutions, and Reports levels.*

 A useful way to think of the Framework is to divide it horizontally into Needs, Solutions, and Reports layers, and then track the Test concepts vertically through each layer (see [Figure 3](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178731#pone-0178731-g003) in Veiga et al., 2017).
-Below is a diagram that brings together the horizontal Needs, Solutions, and Reports layers with the vertical Test concepts (`Validations`, `Issues`, `Measures` and `Amendments`), with `Validation`-related concepts expanded to show all related entities in the Fitness for Use Framework.
+Below is a diagram that brings together the horizontal Needs, Solutions, and Reports layers with the vertical Test concepts (`Validations`, `Issues`, `Measures` and `Amendments`), with `Validation`-related concepts expanded to show all related entities in the Fitness For Use Framework.

 ![Diagram Illustrating both the horizontal (Needs/Solutions/Reports) layers and the vertical Test concepts (Validations, Issues, Measures and Amendments)](bdqffdq_data_quality_layers.svg)
 *All four Tests concepts in the Needs Solutions, and Reports levels.*